-I now use molten glass, gold and platinum foil in my artwork.
-Rather than subjecting them to my will and aesthetic vision, I allow the materials to work by themselves and find their own unique and interesting expression.
+I now use molten glass, gold and platinum foils in my art, beginning with a certain conception, and then allowing the materials to mold the art into the finished product.
+I also strive for universal shapes and forms.
 During the creation of a piece, I imagine myself on the plane of the materials, as an equal to them.
-I recognize and accept the nature of the materials, which results in spontaneously changing patterns of melted gold or platinum foil on highly heated molten glass.
+I admit and accept the nature of the materials, which result in spontaneously changing patterns of melted gold or platinum foils on highly heated molten glass.

 Fumio Ren Adachi